rbdannenberg/arco/doc/design.md

 There are several sets of preference variables with different prefixes:
 - `p_*` -- private to prefs module; values correspond to .arco prefs file
 - `arco_*` -- Used for getting preferences from the user interactively.
-- `actual_*` -- Parameters determined after devices were actually opened.
+- `host_*` -- Parameters determined after devices were actually opened.
-  These values are displayed in interfaces as the "Current value" of any parameter.
+  These values are displayed in interfaces as the "Actual" value of any parameter.

 These prefixes are applied to each of the following suffixes.
 Here is